Why and how to schedule your meals and snacks.

-Oh, to have a personal chef would be wonderful, wouldn’t it?
-You’d have a hearty breakfast prepared every morning, a gourmet packed lunch to take on the go and a hot dinner waiting for you nightly.
-Every delicious meal and snack would be planned around our Good Health Guidelines and packed with Weight Watchers Power Foods (including plenty of fruits and veggies).
-And of course they’d fit perfectly within your PointsPlus® budget, leaving ample wiggle room for the occasional splurge!
+Oh, to have a personal chef.
+Just imagine: a healthy-yet-hearty breakfast prepared every morning, a gourmet packed lunch to take on the go and a hot dinner waiting for you nightly.
+Of course, every delicious meal and snack would be rich in nutritious Weight Watchers Power Foods.

-Now back to reality.
+OK, back to reality.
 Most likely, you're the chef in the house.
 You probably also have to juggle hectic schedules, never-ending to-do lists, and long work days.
-But if you wait until 6 p.m. to decide what’s for dinner, the family could end up eating greasy takeout.
-A few of these last minute "convenience dinners," and before you know it, you've slipped back into unhealthy eating habits.
-Planning meals in advance, will help to keep you in control and on track — especially when life gets busy.
-Here, you’ll find simple strategies, resources, and tools that can help you get it done.
+But if you wait until 6 p.m. to decide what’s for dinner, it could be greasy takeout on the table.
+A few of these last-minute "convenience dinners," could tip you back into unhealthy eating habits.

-- You can eat healthy on a budget.
+- You can save some cash.
 Smart food picks don't have to hit your wallet hard.
-Read some of the ways our Community users keep supermarket costs down You’ll probably also spend less money on takeout and eat fewer pre-packaged meals.
+Read some of the ways our Community users keep supermarket costs down.
+Plus, when you’re doing the cooking, you'll save money you'd normally spend on takeout and pre-packaged meals.

 - It’s an opportunity to teach kids about healthy foods.
 Get them into the kitchen with you, prepping meals and learning to appreciate the variety of nutritious ingredients and delicious dishes.
 The more kids learn at home, the easier it will be for them to make smart food choices at school, at restaurants, and beyond.